 But the situation is changing – development experts now recognise that the capacity of ecosystems to produce goods and services, like food and clean water, is crucial to human well-being and ultimately influences the development potential of nations.
 When this ecological capacity is diminished, human societies suffer from effects such as soil erosion, floods and crop failures.

 As a consequence, decreased ecosystem health can have grave implications for human livelihood, food security, conflicts, and even democracy.
 Often the poor, who depend more directly on forests, fisheries, and agriculture, are most affected.

 Biological diversity is the very foundation in this respect.
 It makes it possible for ecosystems to supply goods and services and respond to disruptions and changes.
 Both natural changes and those caused by human activity.

 Sustainable development is not exclusively an ecological, economic, or social issue.
 It is a combination of all three.

 Therefore, this news blog focuses on the latest transdisciplinary research where ecologists team with social scientists, policymakers and managers to understand how ecological systems that contain humans as an essential component really work.
 Moreover, the Sustainable Development Update describes the latest insights about how social institutions influence the use and enjoyment of nature’s resources and services.

 From newsletter to newsblog

-The new format means that the SDU has been transformed from a bimonthly newsletter to a continuously updated newsblog (but of course with the possibility to subscribe to monthly email updates).
+The new format means that the SD has been transformed from a bimonthly newsletter to a continuously updated newsblog (but of course with the possibility to subscribe to monthly email updates).